justlikeadandelion/how-to-design-thai-in-glyphsapp/README.md

 ![screenshot04](images/04.png)

 # 2. Metric & Alignment Zones for Thai
-After we added Thai glyphs into our file, it's time to define body height and alignment zones — please see more about techniccal details explanation in [Glyphs 3 Handbook](https://cdn2.glyphsapp.com/media/pages/learn/f84e457b88-1639830290/glyphs-3.0.4-handbook.pdf).
-This is useful as the rest of the consonants will have heights to depend on and the vowels and tones will be easier to position.

-**Thai's height is situated in between Cap Height and x-Height.**
+After we added Thai glyphs into our file, it's time to define body height and alignment zones — please see more about techniccal details explanation in [Glyphs 3 Handbook](https://cdn2.glyphsapp.com/media/pages/learn/f84e457b88-1639830290/glyphs-3.0.4-handbook.pdf). **Thai's height is situated in between Cap Height and x-Height.**

 To do this, you can go to  _Font Info_.
 Then go to _Masters_ tab, scroll down to _Metrics_ and click the _+_ symbol on the right.

-If you added Thai glyphs through pre-defined glyphs set via the scripts pop-up window, you will automatically have multiple Metrics preset here.
+> [!NOTE] If you added Thai glyphs through pre-defined glyphs set via the scripts pop-up window, you will automatically have multiple Metrics preset here.
 You can choose to keep/ modify/ delete them out as you see fit for your design.

 In this insturction, we would like to keep the metricminimal for ease of understanding.
 And will only focus on what is necessary.
 We started by adding the glyphs through method (1.1)